loris-imageserver/loris/README.md

 You'll probably want to do something smarter.
 See `resolver._AbstractResolver` for details.
-Note that any properties you add in the `[resolver.Resolver]` section will be in `self.config` as long as you subclass `_AbstractResolver`.
+Note that any properties you add in the `[resolver.Resolver]` section will be in the `self.config` dictionary as long as you subclass `_AbstractResolver`.

 ## Image Transformations
-Loris is designed to make it possible for you to implement image transformations using using any libraries and utilities you choose.
+Loris is designed to make it possible for you to implement image transformations using any libraries and utilities you choose.
 The transformers are loaded dynamically at startup, and are configured in `etc/loris.conf`.
 See `transforms.py` for details.
-Transformers for JPEG, TIFF, and JP2 (as long as you provide the Kakadu dependencies) using the Python Imaging Library are provided.
+Transformers for JPEG, TIFF, and JP2 (JP2 as long as you provide the Kakadu dependencies) using the Python Imaging Library are provided.

 More about this.
-Every `_AbstractTransformer` implementation must implement a `transform()` method that receives a path to the source file (`src_fp`), the path to where the output file should go (`target_fp`), and an instance of an `img.ImageRequest` object.
+Every `_AbstractTransformer` implementation must implement a `transform()` method that receives the path to the source file (`src_fp`), the path to where the output file should go (`target_fp`), and an instance of an `img.ImageRequest` object.
 This object should contain all of the attributes you could ever possbily need for working with an image library.
 See